saleor/saleor-checkout/README.md

 1. Start [creating new project](https://vercel.com/docs/concepts/projects/overview#creating-a-project) on Vercel and select your forked GitHub repo

-> Note: Vercel currently doesn't support importing the entire monorepo, you will need to setup a project yourself for each app inside `/apps` folder
+> Note: Vercel now doesn't support importing the entire monorepo, you will need to set up a project yourself for each app inside `/apps` folder

 ![Create project on Vercel by selecting your cloned GitHub repository in the menu](./docs/setup-vercel-1.png)